 Recognize the signs of depression.
 The stress of caregiving can be exhausting and interfere with sleep.
 Joining a support group is helpful for some caregivers.
 For others, get evaluated and treated for depression so you can better cope.

-Whatever you do, don’t resort to self medication.
+Whatever you do, don’t resort to self-medication.
 Many caregivers are tempted to use alcohol more than you would normally, in order to cope with the stress of caregiving.
 However, the effects of drinking more will make it for you to carry more difficult in the long run.
-If you think your drinking May be out of control, there is help available, ask your doctor for help.
+If you think your drinking might be out of control, there is help available, ask your doctor for help.